RomlinGroup/Flatpack/README.md

 At Flatpack, our mission is clear: we are committed to building trust in AI.

 Flatpack democratises AI and ML through micro language models and model compression.
-Our platform enables users to train custom models with 100M to 10B parameters.
+Our platform enables users to train custom language models with 100M to 10B parameters.
 We introduce flatpacks (FPKs) to integrate AI and ML into edge computing, electronic components, and robots.

 > **Flatpack:** "Picture merging the Swedish ingenuity of flatpacks (hence our name) and ready-to-assemble furniture with the imaginative appeal of certain Danish snap-together toy bricks.
 Our method of developing micro language models is designed to be intelligently integrated into the physical world."